NikosNtaiko/qr-code-component/README.md

 ## The challenge

-My challenge was to build out this order summary card component and get it looking as close to the design as possible.
+My challenge was to build out this QR code component and get it looking as close to the design as possible.

 ## What i used?